rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 #### New NoBL PDS Card

-A PDS RAM card with 8MB of Cypress NoBL SRAM and space for 1MB of ROM.
+A newly designed PDS RAM card with 8MB of Cypress NoBL™ SRAM and space for 1MB of ROM.

 The entire 8MB range of RAM runs at zero wait states, system performance is dramatically improved over regular RAM cards.